 Acquiring an education and being socialized is a journey in which you acquire skills for

 successful living, as well as learning how to become a member of the social environment and

 Life is a continual learning (education) process.
 We call it "socialization" (it is also called, "the

 We do this, one moment, one day, at a time.
 And it always takes place in the context of who we

 are, and where we are.
 It is what Richard Alpert (Baba Ram Dass) was referring to in his book,

 "Be Here Now".
-It involves all the dimensions of life that make us who we are - it is a holistic process: dynamic and organic.
+It involves all the dimensions of life that make us who we are - it is a holistic

-places, or going to school, etc.
+visiting different places, or going to school, etc.

 From the moment we are born, we are bombarded with visual, aural and tactile "information".
-All of it

-adding to what we've already absorbed - expanding, confirming or contradicting
+is constantly adding to what we've already absorbed - expanding, confirming or contradicting

 * And all of it is filtered through who we are, and what we have already absorbed - and most

 importantly, the meaning and understanding we gave it all, and which we derived from it.

 The really interesting thing is: for much of what we need to learn - the answers are already

 inside us!
 We just aren't always aware of it.

-- "Learning" is a process of discovering, or "revealing" what we already know, whether we are in
+* "Learning" is a process of discovering, or "revealing" what we already know, whether we are in

 "school", or learning new ways to have a relationship, or parenting, or whatever, etc.